-If you’re a Missouri resident 65 or older, you don’t need a fishing license; residents 60–64 can buy lifetime permits for $75.
-Lifetime Trout Permits are available (about $38) for older anglers, and youth and conservation lifetime options have distinct fees.
-You’ll need proof of age and residency, and some lifetime permits require mailed applications.
-Annual permits expire end of February, so plan renewals or replacements accordingly — keep going to see full application and exemption details.
+If you’re a Missouri resident 65 or older, you don’t need a fishing license.
+Residents aged 60 to 64 can buy lifetime permits at reduced rates.
+Lifetime Trout Permits are available for older anglers too.
+You’ll need proof of age and residency, and some lifetime permits require a mailed application.
+Annual permits expire at the end of February, so plan your renewals or replacements ahead of time.

 Who Qualifies for Senior Fishing Discounts

-If you’re a Missouri resident 65 or older, you don’t need a fishing license at all; residents aged 60–64 qualify for reduced-rate lifetime permits (the Lifetime Fishing Permit and the Lifetime Conservation Partner Permit are both $75), and those 65+ can buy a Lifetime Trout Permit for $38.00.
+If you’re a Missouri resident 65 or older, you don’t need a fishing license at all.
+Residents aged 60–64 qualify for reduced-rate lifetime permits.
+The Lifetime Fishing Permit costs $40.50 and the Lifetime Conservation Partner Permit costs $81.50.
+Those 65+ can buy a Lifetime Trout Permit for $40.50.

 Senior License Types and Prices